Conversational AI and AI-summaries for mental health patients

 0-to-1 Designs on Mobile and Web

-Introduce patients to AI… at a moment that feels natural—so it’s low-effort, genuinely useful, and becomes part of their therapy routine.
+Introduce AI to patients at a moment that feels natural, low-effort, and genuinely useful so that it becomes a part of their therapy.

 New AI-Ready Call Station